JetBrains/guide/site/python/tutorials/getting-started-pycharm/customizing-the-ui/index.md

 ## Other Customizations

 Apart from theming and keymaps, there are lots of other things you may want to customize.
-If you don’t know where to find a specific setting, you can use Find Actions (**⌘⇧A** | **Ctrl+Shift+A**) to find it.
+If you don’t know where to find a specific setting, you can use Find Actions <kbd>⌘⇧A</kbd> (macOS) / <kbd>Ctrl+Shift+A</kbd> (Windows/Linux) to find it.
 For example, perhaps we want to change the default font.

 You can also change things like your code style by searching for "python", then go to the Python section and make your changes there.
 For example, you can change the _Hard wrapping_ setting to wrap lines at 79 characters to follow the PEP-8 convention.